enzymefinance/protocol/README.md

 - Append the README.md in `deployments/configs/[chain]-[track]/` with your change.

-- Change the addresses of the factory that you want to redeploy and of the version to "DEPLOY".
+- Change the addresses of the factory that you want to redeploy and of the version to **"DEPLOY"**.
 This will redeploy the factory, and redeploy the version with the new factory and all old factories registered.
 Remove `exchangeConfigs` anyways, this is just for information.

 - Run deploy: